 - Collective identity leads to collective action.

-Authored by Capulet’s Julie Szabo and Darren Barefoot, this report is based on in-depth interviews with leading practitioners and a literature review.
+Authored by Capulet’s Julie Szabo and Darren Barefoot, this report is based on in-depth interviews with leading practitioners and a literature review that took place in late 2016.
+We believe the findings, examples, and insights remain as relevant today as when this was first published.